adellej/beans/docs/usage.rst

 only used for "burst train" mode, and the file should be specified via the ``gtiname`` parameter.
 The GTIs should be available from the raw telescope data.
 The file format should be a tab-separated file with 2 columns: start time of obs, stop time of obs (both in MJD).

-Once you have collected the required data in the correct format and placed it in the beans/data/ folder, you can move on to initialisation.
+Once you have collected the required data in the correct format you can move on to initialisation.

 2. Initialisation